Musings About February and My Love/Hate Relationship With It

 And he was so proud when my first book was published a year before his death.

 So February the 13th, even when it fell on a Friday, was always a good day.
 And it’s still a good day.

 On February 18, 1980, we added a new family member with a February birthday.

 Our third son, Daniel Timothy, was born in the hospital in Regina, Saskatchewan.

 An adorable, easy-going baby (just like his brothers), he gave us a wonderful reason to celebrate February!

 We actually had a few people commiserate with us because we’d had a third son, and we just looked at them as if they were crazy.
-Les and I had both hoped for a third son, and Dan was and is everything we could have wanted!
+Les and I had both hoped for a third son, and Daniel was and is everything we could have wanted!

 But something else happened during that hospital stay.

 After Daniel was born, I was put into a double room with only a thin curtain separating my bed from that of an attractive young mother who’d just had her first child.